bwt-dev/bwt/README.md

 You can set multiple `--xpub`s to track.
 This also supports ypubs and zpubs.

-Alternatively, you can also track output script descriptord via `--descriptor`.
+You can also track output script descriptors using `--descriptor`.
 For example, `--descriptor 'wpkh(<xpub>/0/*)'`.

 Rescanning can be controlled with `--xpub <xpub>@<rescan>`.
-You can specify `<rescan>` with the wallet birthday formatted as `yyyy-mm-dd` to scan from that date onwards only, or use `none` to disable rescanning entirely (for newly created wallets).
+You can specify `<rescan>` with the wallet birthday formatted as `yyyy-mm-dd` to scan from that date onwards only, or use `now` to disable rescanning and watch for new transactions only (for newly created wallets).
 *Setting this can significantly speed up scanning and is highly recommended.*

 By default, the Electrum server will be bound on port `50001`/`60001`/`60401` (according to the network)